 Global Competitiveness Leadership

-Global Competitiveness Leadership (GCL) is a one-of-a-kind leadership development program that awards young leaders with a full scholarship to participate in a 10-week program at Georgetown University.
+Global Competitiveness Leadership (GCL) is a one-of-a-kind leadership development program that awards young leaders with full and partial scholarships to participate in a 10-week program at Georgetown University.
 The program recruits highly-qualified candidates and aims to empower them to become future agents of change in Latin America in order to promote competitiveness, development, regional integration, and the insertion of the region into the global agenda.
 Since its inception in 2007, GCL has fostered a tight-knit and dynamic network of innovative leaders that has supported, and continues to support, positive transformation in the region.

 What sets GCL apart from other leadership programs is that participants must develop a project to be carried out in their home countries.
 The implementation of these projects support LALP’s mission of leadership in action and produces a multiplier effect, which expands the impact of the GCL program throughout the region.